jennyzeng/CourseScheduling/README.md

 - define the maximum width of a level to be w.
 0<w<n and w = n/m

 ```
+INPUT:
+    - L: current schedule
-INPUT: a course graph
+    - graph: a course graph
+    - specsTable: store specs that should be satisfied
+    - upperBound: above what levels a upper standing course can be assgined

 OUTPUT: L

 initialize Q, queue, and add courses without prereqs into it

 while Q is not empty:                                                           # O(n) times
     currentCourse = Q.pop()         # O(1)
-    while Q is not empty and current Course is upper division standing only:    # O(n)
-        push currentCourse to the end of Q
-        currentCourse = Q.pop()
-        return L if the it already looped through all of the courses in Q
-            and still cannot find one that can be assigned

     discard currentCourse if it does not satisfy any specializations

-    if the highest Level in L has currentCourse's dependent(prereq):            # O(w)
+    if the highest level has dependents, it has to be assigned to a new level.
-        it will create new levels until it find the nearest quarter that
-        this course is offered.
-        Then the course will be assigned to this level
+        Then assigned = True
+    else: assigned = False

-    else:       # the highest level does not have cur's dependents
+    if not assigned:       # the highest level does not have cur's dependents
         step = the second highest level index
         if the highest level is full, we have to create a new level
             and then create more levels until it find the nearest quarter that
             this course is offered.                                             # O(w)
         lastStep = the highest level index (lowest acceptable one so far)

-        while the currentCourse is not assigned to the schedule and step >= 0: # O(m) times
+        while not assigned to the schedule and step >= 0: # O(m) times

             if there are dependents in level L[step]:           # O(w)
                 it cannot be assigned to a higher level,
                  we assign it to the level L[lastStep]
+                 assigned = True

+            else:
+                if course is upper standing only and step < upperBound:
+                    assign it to the level L[lastStep]
+                    assigned = True

                 else if this level is not full,
                     and currentCourse will be offered this quarter,
                     then this is a possible level for this course.  # O(w)
                     we will mark:
                         lastStep = step
             step--

         if the course is still not assigned after looking over all levels in schedule: